zachmilan/UM-LED/README.md

 As of now, the remote is fully assembled and I have verified functionality of most hardware components.
 Charging, haptics, touch, and accelerometer all work as intended.
 Firmware is in development and about halfway complete.

-Assembly was done using a stencil + hot-plate as well as soldering by hand for necessary parts.
-Luckily the first version of the board is sufficiently well designed and functions as intended after some debugging and rework.
+Assembly was done using a stencil + hot-plate as well as hand soldering for necessary parts.
+This is the first version of the remote and hopefully the last, as it functions as intended after some debugging and rework.
 Photos of the assembled remote exist below:

 | Top View | Bottom View |
 | :---: | :---: |